+Update: I tried out the service: messages are published on Twitter, and are delivered from those twitters, whose device updates you have subscribed to.
+Within five-10 minutes of subscribing, I received the first batch of 5 messages of twitter status updates.
+And then I promptly unsubscribed.
 Update: So while the deal is exclusive, Twitter apparently hasn't been too unkind to its users in India.
 According to Airtels twitter page, the exclusivity period extends only to 4 weeks, after which other telcos will also be able to provide Twitter SMS to their subscribers: "This period of exclusivity is something that we want to take advantage of and make sure that Brand Airtel can own the property Twitter in consumer mind space."
 A list of keywords is available here.
 There's no application mentioned for receiving SMS'.
 (Hat tip for link: kgenextreme) Earlier: India's…

 - A Complete Guide To The Indian Telecommunication Bill, 2022 September 23, 2022

 - Ashwini Vaishnav on Draft Telecom Bill Regulating WhatsApp, Mandating KYC and Revealing Caller Identity September 23, 2022